carbon-language/carbon-lang/docs/project/goals.md

 millions of lines of code and tens of thousands of active developers—onto Carbon.
 C++ developers must also successfully switch to Carbon development.
 Any migration of this scale will take years, will need to be incremental, and some libraries -- particularly third-party -- may remain in C and C++.
+It must be possible to migrate a C++ library to Carbon without simultaneously migrating all of the libraries it depends on or all of the libraries that depend on it.

 We believe incremental migrations require: